Pass the Parcel is one of those fun kids’ games that’s always a hit at parties. It can also be a great learning game for the classroom.

 2. Guess the Animal

-For this version of pass the parcel with a difference, place a picture of an animal inside each layer.
+For this version of Pass the Parcel, place a picture of an animal inside each layer.

 When a child opens the wrapping paper, they must act out the animal in the picture and see if anyone can guess the animal.